 The event takes place in one of the most scenic areas of Scotland and Fort William town will hopefully provide you with everything and more that you will need for your stay.
 For more local accommodation and information click on: www.outdoorcapital.co.uk and the Scotland Official Tourism site: www.visitscotland.com

-Race Registration will be at the Moorings Hotel between 1900 and 2100.
+Race Registration will be at the Moorings Hotelon Friday evening.
+Time TBC.

-Race briefing – there will be a mandatory race briefing at the Moorings Hotel at 2030, if any participant cannot make this briefing/registration please contact the orginiser to make alternative arrangements.
+Race briefing – there will be a mandatory race briefing on the Friday evening, if any participant cannot make this briefing/registration please contact the organiser to make alternative arrangements.

 First aid will be provided at transition areas and out on the course.
 Muddy Medics will be providing cover at the transition and will have trained First aiders out on the bike course.

-Transition opens at 0600.
+Transition time will be confirmed closer to the race date.
 In the transition area participants will be allocated space and racking for bikes.
-Swim start is estimated to be 0815, please be aware that the time could move depending on tides and sea states, therefore participants are requested to be in transition with plenty of time.
+Swim start will be confirmed in due course, please be aware that the time could move depending on tides and sea states, therefore participants are requested to be in transition with plenty of time.
 Please ensure that all equipment is stored responsibly and will not impede other participants.

 The race is run under Triathlon Scotland/UK rules.
 It is the responsibility of all competitors to obey the rules, observe the Highway Code and be courteous and considerate to any members of the public encountered during the race.